robmcmullen/omnivore/docs/overview.rst

 :class:`envisage.ui.tasks.tasks_application.TasksApplication` in an
 Enthought app.
 Everything in Enthought is configured through plugins, then initialized in when the TasksApplication is instantiated.
-In :func:`peppy2.framework.application.run`, note the definition of the plugins is a list that is extended with all the file recognizers in :data:`peppy2.file_type.recognizers.plugins` and other plugins in the :mod:`peppy2.pugins` module.
+In :func:`omnimon.framework.application.run`, note the definition of the plugins is a list that is extended with all the file recognizers in :data:`omnimon.file_type.recognizers.plugins` and other plugins in the :mod:`omnimon.pugins` module.

 A TasksApplication is analogous to the wx.App in a normal wxpython project, and in fact under the covers of Enthought there is a pointer to the wx.App used by the TasksApplication.

-Peppy2 uses a subclass of the TasksApplication called the :class:`peppy2.framework.FrameworkApplication`.
-This is the class that is instantiated in the :func:`peppy2.framework.application.run` function described above, and contains some common functionality used by the Peppy2 framework.
+Omnimon uses a subclass of the TasksApplication called the :class:`omnimon.framework.FrameworkApplication`.
+This is the class that is instantiated in the :func:`omnimon.framework.application.run` function described above, and contains some common functionality used by the Omnimon framework.

 Task
 ----